ztyyLV/barcode-reader-docs-mobile/programming/android/ui-configurations.md

 # UI Configurations

-On this page, you will read:
+In this article, you will learn:

 - How to highlight the decoded barcodes
 - How to add clickable torchlight button

 ## Preparations

-UI configuring API are all included in DCECameraView class.
+UI configuring APIs are all included in DCECameraView class.
 All the UI configurations are implemented via the DCECameraView instance.
-You can use the following step to get prepared for UI configurations.
-These steps are all done if you have completed the steps in the [Getting started](user-guide.md) page.
+You can use the following steps to get prepared for UI configurations.
+These steps are also mentioned in the [Getting started](user-guide.md).

 ```java
 import com.dynamsoft.dce.DCECameraView;